aspnetboilerplate/module-zero-forsaken/README.md

 * Implements Setting system of ASP.NET Boilerplate to store Tenant, Application and User level settings in the database.
 * And much more...

 __IMPORTANT NOTE__: This project is not production ready yet and not released.
-But, if you want to try early, you can follow the instructions below:
+But you can try it early.

 Sample Project
 -------------------